bbrown585/holbertonschool-AirBnB_clone/README.md

     EOF  all  create  destroy  help  quit  show  update using the help command with any command in the list will show a description of the commands function.

-    (hbnb) help all
-    Prints string representation of all instances of an Object (hbnb)
 # basic console commands
 ## help
 help is used to retrieve a description of a function